statisticsnorway/kurs-r-grunnkurs/README.md

-# SSBs grunnkurs in R
+# SSBs foundation course in R
 This repository contains course material for SSBs introductory course in R. The material is part of a course held for internal users at SSB.
 It contains example code and practice datasets, exercises and solutions for the course held in two sessions over two days.